Employee Management Software

 - Spreadsheets, word processing documents, and database software stored on a company server or computer’s hard drive

-Paper and documents-on-a-company-server employee databases are not ideal, as they are cumbersome to create, maintain, secure, and use.
-They are also prone to data loss, entry errors, constant updates, and non-compliance with federal information privacy requirements.
+Housing your employee database on paper and or as documents on a company server isn’t ideal, as they’re cumbersome to create, maintain, secure, and use.
+They’re also prone to data loss, entry errors, constant updates, and non-compliance with federal information privacy requirements.

 What Should Be Included in an Employee Database?

-An employee database should record and track a variety of employee information, including:
+An employee database should record and track a variety of employee data, including:

 - Name, birth date, address, and contact information